-There's Trullalleri for children aged 3–12 (free); this kids club has an indoor and an outdoor area and a stash of toys.
+There's Trullalleri for children aged three to seven (free) and Marinai Kids Club for children aged eight to 12; these kids clubs have indoor and outdoor areas and stashes of toys.
 There’s one member of staff for every two children, so little ones are well taken care of.
 Activities on offer include: theatre workshops, dancing, face painting, bracelet-making and cookery classes.
 Older children can pick from tennis, swimming, bike rides, trips to the zoo and trips to the local ruins.
 Staff help children put on productions and plays in the evenings.
 Children can also be fed at the club for an extra cost, if parents request this: a buffet lunch is served in Due Camini and dinner is served in the children’s area of Trattoria La Mia Cucina.
-There's also the Tarantari & Marinai club for teenagers; as well as hanging out in the games room, which has a Wii, Xbox, ping pong table, beach toys and table football, teens can join a football academy, and take part in cooking classes, dance contests, go-karting and watersports activities.
+There's also the Tarantari Kids Club for teenagers (13-16); as well as hanging out in the games room, which has a Wii, Xbox, ping pong table, beach toys and table football, teens can join a football academy, and take part in cooking classes, dance contests, go-karting and watersports activities.

 There's a family-friendly pool (with a life guard) in the Borgo (heated in the cooler months, mid-September to mid-June).
 There are three other pools to take your pick of.

-Children are welcome in Due Camini at all times and there’s a special menu (with games and puzzles) aimed at little ones: burgers, pasta with meatballs, vegetable soup, mashed potatoes and the ilk.
+Children aged 12-and-older are welcome in Due Camini; menus include burgers, pasta with meatballs, vegetable soup, mashed potatoes and the ilk.
 Casual La Frasca is also great for relaxed meals with the kids in tow.
 There are baby-changing facilities near La Frasca.
-Pescheria da Vito elevates the kids menu above the ubiquitous chicken nugget, with tasty yet healthful dishes such as tubettini pasta with fish ragout, veal escalope with lemon and puff pastry with custard and sour cherries for dessert.
+Beach restaurant Cala Masciola elevates the kids menu above the ubiquitous chicken nugget, with tasty yet healthful dishes such as tubettini pasta with fish ragout, veal escalope with lemon and puff pastry with custard and sour cherries for dessert.
 Children using the kids club can have their meals provided (if parents request this in advance; for an extra cost), or half-board meals are €25 a child, each night.

 Babysitting can be arranged with 48 hours’ notice.
 It' €15 an hour, or €20 after midnight.